J. Michael Riva: Career

-Death
+Personal life and death

+Riva was briefly engaged to actress Jamie Lee Curtis in the 1980s.
+He was married to Wendy Mickell, with whom he had four sons, Jean-Paul, John Michael Riva Jr., Daniel, and Adam.

 Riva suffered a stroke on June 1, 2012, in New Orleans, Louisiana, during production of Django Unchained.
 He died in a hospital there on June 7, 2012, at age 63.
 Django director Quentin Tarantino commented, "Michael became a dear friend on this picture, as well as a magnificent, talented colleague."